slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Artistic death is made by consensus.

+> *"Poetry is what gets lost in translation."
+-- Robert Frost*

 > *"All art is erotic." (...)
 "Art washes away from the soul the dust of everyday life." (...)
-"Art is the lie that enables us to realize the truth."
+"Art is the lie that enables us to realize the truth." (...)
+"Art is the elimination of the unnecessary."
 -- Pablo Picasso*

+> *"Art is plagiarism or revolution."
+-- Marcel Duchamp*

+> *"Art is either plagiarism or revolution."
+-- Paul Gauguin*

 > *"Opera is when a guy gets stabbed in the back and, instead of bleeding, he sings."
 -- Robert Benchley*